The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

 You want to be sure that you know more than enough about how to care for them as that is the one thing that will be fair on the dog.

-In order to help, we just want you to spend some time thinking about these following points as you work your way through our complete guide.
+To help, we just want you to spend some time thinking about these following points as you work your way through our complete guide.

 - Are you aware of the health issues that can be quite common with this breed?